Alejogb1/job-board/blog-data/how-can-i-prevent-deleteall-from-running-if-a-table-name-is-specified-in-ruby-on-rails.md

 id: "how-can-i-prevent-deleteall-from-running-if-a-table-name-is-specified-in-ruby-on-rails"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 I recall a particularly frustrating incident back in my early days at a fintech startup involving a rogue rake task, and it taught me a lot about the dangers of `delete_all`—especially when you're not explicitly calling it on a model.
 It’s a classic foot-gun scenario in Rails, and your concern about accidentally nuking data by specifying a table name is entirely valid.

 The core issue stems from the fact that `delete_all`, when invoked on an active record relation (e.g., `User.where(active: false).delete_all`), respects the current scope.
-However, when you call `delete_all` directly with a string table name (e.g., `ActiveRecord::Base.connection.delete_all('users')`), *all bets are off*.
+However, when you call `delete_all` directly with a string table name (e.g., `ActiveRecord::Base.connection.delete_all('users')`), _all bets are off_.
 You're bypassing the usual active record safeguards and essentially issuing raw SQL to the database.
-That’s where things get dicey, because, there's no model-specific logic being invoked, no before or after callbacks, and importantly, *no scoping*.
+That’s where things get dicey, because, there's no model-specific logic being invoked, no before or after callbacks, and importantly, _no scoping_.
 This means you have the power to obliterate entire tables without much fanfare.

 So, to effectively address your concern, we need to employ strategies that either prevent this behavior or make it glaringly obvious when it’s happening.
 Here are a few approaches, along with code examples, that I’ve found reliable.